Back to All Case Studies

 Workflow Friction Diagnostic Signals

 Organizations often notice symptoms of system fragmentation before the root cause becomes obvious.
+These signals frequently get attributed to individual behavior rather than the underlying structural problem.

 Client Profile